Thato-t/Thato-t/README.md

 ## 🚀 About Me

-I'm an aspiring **Full Stack Web Developer** based in Pretoria, South Africa.
+I'm an aspiring **Junior Full Stack Web Developer** based in Pretoria, South Africa.
 I have a passion for building beautiful, responsive, and user-friendly web applications.
 Currently, I'm leveling up my skills through FreeCodeCamp and other platforms, exploring both front-end and back-end web technologies.

 - 💡 I love tackling real-world problems with code and continuously learning new frameworks and tools.
 - 🛠️ I enjoy open source and believe in the power of collaboration and community.